FSQL for SPL Users

 -

-Use observable shortcuts: The
+Use entity shortcuts: The

-notation is much easier than remembering all the places IPs might appear. -
+%ipnotation is much easier than remembering all the places IPs might appear. -

 Leverage wildcards: Use